-My four-year stint in Stockholm came to an end after I’d finished my student teaching which was followed by my one-term regular teaching.
+My four-year stint in Stockholm came to an end after I had finished my student teaching which was followed by my one-term regular teaching.
 I felt very lonely that whole year when I was working at the lycée Statens Normalskola.
 Tante Gerda was my savior.
 I spent a lot of time with her and before I moved into my sub-rented apartment on Riddargatan on Östermalm, I even used her little spare room behind the kitchen for short periods of time.

-This room was empty now since Tante Gerda’s housekeeper, Dagmar, had moved back to her province, Värmland, quite a few years earlier.
+This room was empty now since Tante Gerda’s wonderful housekeeper, Dagmar, had moved back to her province, Värmland, quite a few years earlier.
 She got married at about the age of 45 and opened a dry-cleaning business.
-She left for Värmland some time in the fifties, without ever really losing touch with Tante Gerda or the family.
+She left for Värmland some time in the fifties, without ever losing touch with Tante Gerda or the family.
 Dagmar had been with Tante Gerda ever since her very young age.
 In fact she was just about Arne’s age, and she started working with them as a housekeeper when he was a student at Stockholm University, then called Stockholms Högskola.
 Dagmar was a wonderful person and she never forgot us.
 Every Christmas we all received, Tante Gerda, Arne and Birger a tin with the most delicious homemade Christmas cookies.
 For years and years this went on.
 She babysat with my cousins, Maud and Agneta, when they were little, before they moved to the U.S. in 1956.
 They gave her the nickname Dadda, which still persists when we talk about her.

-Around that time, after Roland and I split up, I was also introduced to Verdi by a student teacher colleague.
+That same year, after Roland and I separated, I was also introduced to Verdi by a student teacher colleague.
 A friend of hers was singing in Rigoletto and she asked me if I wanted to come along.
 Of course I did.
 Wonderful.
 Arne had never introduced me to Verdi and it was a wonderful discovery.
 I knew some of the music from the radio, but not much.
 Birgit Nordin, who was then an ascending star, sang Gilda wonderfully well.
 My friend and I also later saw La Traviata with the fabulous soprano Margareta Hallin as Violetta.
 Hallin was one of our most famous sopranos and a couple of years later I saw her again in Malmö in Otello, where she played a wonderful Desdemona.
 It was a guest performance by the Royal Opera.
 Sten Broman, a musician, a music critic and one of the most colorful and eccentric intellectual personae in his days, at least in the south of Sweden, had acclaimed her as being the best soprano in the world at the time.
 Well, however that may be, this was also the era of la Tebaldi, so he

 However, when you heard Margareta Hallin sing, you tended to almost believe Sten Broman’s somewhat quixotic judgement.
 It is said that the only reason why she never performed at the Met in New York City was because she didn’t speak English.
 I find that a bit hard to believe, but the fact is that she was invited and that she said No thanks.

 I would see La Traviata five years later at the Baths of Caracalla in Rome, the gorgeous old Roman ruins from the 3rd century AD, now beautifully restored.
 They were once the second largest Roman public baths, or terme.

 Verdi and Puccini are now my favorite opera composers, and if there is ever one opera that surpasses all the others for me, it would be Puccini’s ‘La Bohème’.
 The story and the music move me profoundly and it somehow seems less artificial to me than the great Verdi operas.
-The student and bohemian milieu also appeals more to me than the very distant aristocratic milieu in La Traviata or the princely machinations in Rigoletto.
-Of course ‘La Bohème’.is essentially the same story as La Traviata, but it’s somehow more down-to-earth and believable.
+The student and bohemian milieu appeals more to me than the very distant aristocratic milieu in La Traviata or the princely machinations in Rigoletto.
+Of course ‘La Bohème’ is essentially the same story as La Traviata, but it is somehow more down-to-earth and believable.
 And the music is so excruciatingly beautiful that I still get tears in my eyes every time I hear the end of that opera.
-It is almost as moving as the very end of Verdi’s Requiem at the very last notes, ‘Libera me’..
+It is almost as moving as the very end of Verdi’s Requiem at the very last notes, ‘Libera me’.

 I missed Birger and his family all the five years they were gone.
-When I found that there would be a post free in Trollhättan in Västergörland, not far from Göteborg and very close to where they were going to live in Lilla Edet, I didn’t hesitate to apply for it.
+When I found that there would be a post free in Trollhättan in Västergörland, not far from Göteborg and very close to where Birger and his family were going to live in Lilla Edet, I didn’t hesitate to apply for it.
 Birger was now the CEO for all the various businesses of a wealthy industrialist and ship owner.

 I got the post in Trollhättan.
 I found a small apartment that was far from chic but I cheered it up inside, painted the kitchen cabinets and installed fixtures in the bathroom which was very bare.
-I put up nice curtains and drapes, hiding the niche where my bed was, which kind of made for a bedroom.
-I bought some nice furniture in Göteborg (I had kept my wonderful sofa that I’d bought with my first-earned money from a part-time teaching job before my marriage) that was not far away and put up some very nice plants, an aralia elegantissima a superbly delicate and beautiful plant, and a colorful croton.
-Those plants have been my favorites ever since.
-When Maud and Birger came to see me they were astounded at how nice it looked inside after they’d seen the pretty drab exterior of the building.
+I put up nice curtains and drapes, hiding the niche where my bed was and which made for a tiny bedroom.
+I bought some nice furniture in Göteborg, which is not far away.
+I had kept my wonderful sofa that I had bought with my first-earned money from a part-time teaching job before my marriage.
+I also ordered a high dark brown bockcase from a company that sold thgem by mail order.
+Later, when I moved to the United States, Pappa ordered a second one of the same kind for me.

 The funny thing was that I had Maud as my student in a French class.
 Even though she had graduated from a U.S. high school she still had to add two years in a Swedish Gymnasium to get her Swedish graduation (studentexamen) and be able to study at the university.
 Maud was sitting in the front row, right in front of me, and her friend Christer next to her, and I see her as always raising her hand, very discretely, even when nobody else had the answer to my question.

 I luckily made friends with a couple of young colleagues who were also interested in reading, music and theater.
-There was the tall and somewhat ungainly dark-haired fellow, Stig, a Swedish teacher, and there was also an art teacher whose home was in Göteborg and whose name was Olof.
+There was the tall and somewhat ungainly dark-haired fellow, Stig, a Swedish teacher, and there was also an art teacher whose father’s’ home was in Göteborg and whose name was Olof.
 We became a triumvirate without anything other than comradeship involved, which made the threesome work out well.
 Olof’s father was an artist and one day we just skipped over to Göteborg and spent more or less the day at his father’s atelier enjoying his dad’s very good record collection.
-That’s when I diiscovered Vivaldi’s ‘The Four Seasons’.
+That was when I diiscovered Vivaldi’s ‘The Four Seasons’.
 It was immediate love and I have loved it ever since.

 Sweden was not a backward country and there was, for our great benefit, a ‘theater bus’ that would take us from Trollhättan to Göteborg and leave us off just in front of the entrance to Göteborgs Stadsteater (Gothenburg City Theater).
 At the end of the performance the bus was waiting for us and brought us back home to Trollhättan or wherever we came from.
-The distance from Göteborg to Trollhättan is a bit over 60 kilometers or 40 miles so it was quite feasible to see a play in Göteborg in the evening and actually get up to teach the next morning.
+The distance from Göteborg to Trollhättan is just over 60 kilometers or 40 miles so it was quite feasible to see a play in Göteborg in the evening and actually get up to teach the next morning.
 We were young.